 Our Articles of Incorporation allows our Board of Directors to issue up to 2,500,000 shares of "blank check" preferred stock, without action by our stockholders.
 We have designated 800,000 shares as Class A Preferred Stock, of which 454,750 shares are issued and outstanding at June 10, 2015 and 585,000 shares as Class B Preferred Stock, of which 534,571 shares are issued and outstanding as of June 10, 2015.
 Accordingly, the Board of Directors will have discretion to issue up to 1,115,000 shares on terms determined by them.
-Without limiting the foregoing, (i) such shares of preferred stock could have liquidation rights that are senior to the liquidation preference applicable to our common stock and Preferred Stock, (ii) such shares of preferred stock could have lower of the holders of our common stock and Preferred Stock and "iii) the ownership interest of holders of our common stock will be diluted following the issuance of any such shares of preferred stock.
+Without limiting the foregoing, (i) such shares of preferred stock could have liquidation rights that are senior to the liquidation preference applicable to our common stock and Preferred Stock, (ii) such shares of preferred stock could have referred Stock will be diluted following the issuance of any such shares of preferred stock.
 In addition the issuance of such shares of blank check preferred stock could have the effect of discouraging, delaying or preventing a change of control of our Company.